 Google Ad Grants provide up to $10,000 worth of ads per month to qualifying nonprofits.
 While many organizations won’t need anywhere near that amount to reach their goals, these grants provide both the drive to help increase your organization’s reach and the scope to grow with your nonprofit.

 At Nonprofit Megaphone, we love to help people like you learn how Google Ad Grants could benefit your organization.
-As an industry leader in the implementation and optimization of the grant trusted by over 400 nonprofits , we are passionate about spreading the word about this grant’s effectiveness.
-If you are interested in the advantages of the Google Ad Grant with industry-leading expertise behind it, connect with us for a free consultation.
+As an industry leader in the implementation and optimization of the grant trusted by over 500 nonprofits , we are passionate about spreading the word about this grant’s effectiveness.
+If you are interested in the advantages of the Google Ad Grant with industry-leading expertise behind it, connect with us to gain more information and see if a consultation makes sense.

 What is the Google Ad Grant?